Swimming / Water sports

 There are 7 golf courses in the area.
 One in Lamelou-les-Bains (9 holes) is about half an hour northwest of Neffiès.
 Golf du Cap d’Agde is championship standard, and the Saint-Thomas course near Béziers is impressive.
 There are four courses around Montpellier.

 Hiking and cycling

 - GPS tracks for many hiking trails in the area are available here.
-And this is a printable pdf of 21 local trails.
-(You can get a hardcopy of this in the tourist offices.

 - The Fédération Française de Cyclisme‘s Larzac- Méditerranée trail runs through Neffiès on its way from Le Caylar to Agde and a shorter Les Crozes trail just north of Neffiès

 - Hérault-Vailhan Lac des olivettes: a 14km trail about 5 minutes away near the Barrage des Olivettes

 - Hérault-Cabrieres Pic de Vissou: another 14km trail about 10 minutes north, near Cabrières